Highways and Roadways

 Inefficiencies in our transportation system are costing billions and the statistics about the current condition of our highways and roads are alarming:

-Americans waste 4.2 billion hours and 3.9 billion gallons of fuel a year sitting in traffic – equal to nearly one full work week and three weeks’ worth of gas for every traveler; the total cost of congestion in 2009 was $115 billion (Texas Transportation Institute, 2009).
-The national impact of crashes in 2003 was $230.6 billion (2.3% of GDP) according to U.S. DOT.
+Americans waste 4.2 billion hours and 2.9 billion gallons of fuel a year sitting in traffic – equal to nearly one full work week and three weeks’ worth of gas for every traveler; the total cost of congestion in 2012 was $121 billion or $818 per motorist (Urban Mobility Report).
+The national impact of crashes in 2012 was $230 billion (2.3% of GDP) according to TRIP.
 By way of comparison, Medicare annual costs in 2008 were just over 3% of GDP (The New York City Pedestrian Safety Study and Action Plan, August 2010).
-One-third of America's major roads are in poor or mediocre condition, and 45 percent of major urban highways are congested (American Society of Civil Engineers, 2009).
-A 2005 FHWA study estimated the direct cost of highway bottlenecks to truckers at $7.8 billion a year.
-Most of the bottlenecks—124 million hours of delay--occur at urban interstate interchanges at the cost of $4 billion.
-Each of the top ten Interstate bottlenecks causes more than a million truck-hours of delay a year (The National Chamber Foundation: The Transportation Challenge, 2008).
+Fourteen percent of America's major roads are in poor or mediocre condition, 44 percent of major urban highways are congested and 25 percent of bridges are either structurally deficient or functionally obsolete (TRIP, 2014).
+Congestion and capacity constraints threaten to increase the cost of trade and impede America’s global competitiveness.
+Delays in freight movement impose real costs on businesses that reduce productivity, impede our competitiveness and increase prices for consumers.
+General Mills estimates that for every one mile per hour reduction in average speed of its trucking shipments below posted speed limits adds $2 million in higher annual costs (U.S. House Transportation & Infrastructure Committee’s Blueprint for Investment and Reform, 2009).
+According to UPS, if congestion causes each UPS delivery driver to incur 5 minutes of delay, it would cost the company $100 (Testimony before U.S. Senate Environment and Public Works Committee, 2011).

 To address growing needs, including repair and maintenance of existing assets, more resources will be needed and we must find smarter, more efficient ways to make these investments to ensure taxpayer dollars are spent wisely.